-The Learning Tree Preschool is an on-campus, licensed facility providing quality child care and educational experiences for the three-to six-year-old children of college students, faculty and the general public.
+The Learning Tree Preschool is an on-campus, licensed facility providing quality child care and educational experiences for the sixweek-old to six-year-old children of college students, faculty and the general public.
 The program includes preschool education, creative play, field trips, art activities, hot noon meals and morning and afternoon snacks.
 The Learning Tree Preschool also serves as a laboratory for the college's Early Childhood Education students.

 The preschool is staffed by a supervisor, teachers, aides and a cook.
 A parent advisory group helps formulate policies, plans special activities and publishes a parent newsletter.
-Contact the Director for more information.
+For more information, call 563-264-2088.